 3 What are the system and service requirements for a digital sound broadcasting service?

-4 What are the most appropriate source coding, channel coding, multiplexing and modulation methods for a digital sound broadcasting service?
+4 What are the most appropriate channel coding, multiplexing and modulation methods for a digital sound broadcasting service, taking into account the properties of the source coding applied?

 5 Which approaches can meet the needs of local, regional and national broadcasting in terms of service area and multiplexing?